mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Compute an EncryptedGroupSecrets object that encapsulates the `init_secret` for the current epoch and the path secret (if present).

-* Construct a Welcome message from the encrypted GroupInfo object, the encrypted key packages, and any PSKs for which a proposal was included in the Commit.
+* Construct one or more Welcome messages from the encrypted GroupInfo object, the encrypted key packages, and any PSKs for which a proposal was included in the Commit.
 The order of the `psks` MUST be the same as the order of PreSharedKey proposals in the `proposals` vector.
+As discussed on
+  {{joining-via-welcome-message}}, the committer is free to choose how many Welcome messages to construct.
+However, the set of Welcome messages produced in this step MUST include one Welcome encrypted for each new member added in the Commit.

 * If a ReInit proposal was part of the Commit, the committer MUST create a new group with the parameters specified in the ReInit proposal,